opnfv/dovetail/docs/testing/user/systempreparation/index.rst

 This document provides a general guide to hardware system prerequisites and expectations for running OPNFV OVP testing.
-For detailed guide of preparing software tools and configurations, and conducting the test, please refer to the User Guide :ref:dovetail-testing_user_guide.
+For detailed guide of preparing software tools and configurations, and conducting the test, please refer to the CNTT `Reference Certification RC1`_ NFVI Testing Cookbook.

-The OVP test tools expect that the hardware of the System Under Test (SUT) is Pharos compliant `Pharos specification`_
+The OVP test tools expect that the hardware of the System Under Test (SUT) meets the requirements of the CNTT `Reference Architecture`_ and `Rererence Model`_.

-The Pharos specification itself is a general guideline, rather than a set of specific hard requirements at this time, developed by the OPNFV community.
+The CNTT `Reference Implementation RI1`_ itself is a general guideline, rather than a set of specific hard requirements at this time, developed by the OPNFV community.
 For the purpose of helping OVP testers, we summarize the main aspects of hardware to consider in preparation for OVP testing.

 As described by the OVP Testing User Guide, the hardware systems involved in OVP testing includes a Test Node, a System Under Test (SUT) system, and network